 Top a hot dog or make a Reuben sandwich.
 This unique pickled cabbage defines a Reuben sandwich which is corned beef with swiss cheese, sauerkraut and Russian dressing or mustard on grilled rye bread.
 You can add it as a filling in pierogis too.

 Kept in the fridge, this will keep easily for 3 months or longer.
 In cold storage, you should plan to use within 3 months.
 Usually this won't actually go "bad" but will lose the crispness and bright color if left longer.

 My recipe is very simple and instead of massaging all the ingredients as some do, I prefer to make a simple salt water brine.
 This is to ensure my cabbage is completely submerged and has the right level of salt for safety.

 This is as fail safe a recipe as you can do and if all your supplies are clean and you keep your ferment submerged, you shouldn't have any problems.
-An important tool is a fermenting weight (you can view these in my shop).
+An important tool is a fermenting weight.
 The other thing you might like is an airlock device.
-You can use a paper coffee filter with an elastic band if you like, but if you do a lot of fermenting, you might like a reusable one like the Pickle Pipes I carry.
-This can just be a small non-porous plate that fits in the top of your jar or a glass weight made specifically for this job.
-Either works well.
+You can use a paper coffee filter with an elastic band if you like, but if you do a lot of fermenting, you might like a reusable one like the Pickle Pipes I carry or a simple water airlock device.
 (Here's my shop page of growing, culturing and fermenting supplies.)